 - In 2021, Penn State recognized the contributions of his pedagogical efforts with the Teaching and Learning with Technology Impact Award.
 This system-wide award celebrates “the accomplishments of Penn State faculty members whose work transforms education through the innovative use of technology.”

 - In 2018, he received the Ronald S. Blicq Award for Distinction in Technical Communication Education from the Institute of Electrical and Electronics Engineers Professional Communication Society.
 The Blicq Award honors “innovative educators who have influenced the ways that technical communication is taught in pre-college settings, in undergraduate and graduate university degree programs, and in professional life through workshops and seminars.”

-- In 2013, the large-scale program he directed from 2006-2012 received a CCCC Writing Program Certificate of Excellence.
+- In 2013, the large-scale program that Selber directed from 2006-2012 received a CCCC Writing Program Certificate of Excellence.
 To win the award, a program must demonstrate best practices in writing instruction, offer exemplary professional development, employ effective assessment practices, address diversity issues, treat contingent faculty professionally, and more.

 - In 2011, he received the Distinguished Service Award from the Council for Programs in Technical and Scientific Communication.
-This award was for “many significant contributions to the field—in scholarship, curriculum and program development, assessment, and working to increase ties between academia and industry—as well as your contributions to CPTSC, including your broad generosity in sharing your work and insights and always moving forward to improve the field.”
+The award was for “many significant contributions to the field—in scholarship, curriculum and program development, assessment, and working to increase ties between academia and industry—as well as your contributions to CPTSC, including your broad generosity in sharing your work and insights and always moving forward to improve the field.”

 Outside of his home department, Selber works as a faculty fellow in the Teaching and Learning with Technology unit and as an affiliate professor in the College of Information Sciences and Technology.
 In 2016, he was a faculty fellow in the Center for Humanities and Information.
 In 2007, he chaired the 20th Penn State Conference on Rhetoric and Composition, which focused on rhetorics and technologies.
 Eleven of the conference abstracts were developed into a volume for the Studies in Rhetoric and Communication series at the University of South Carolina Press.

 Selber has received several national awards for outstanding research: